 Treasures of Transylvania & Bucovina

-The tour of the painted monasteries continues today with the monastery from Sucevita.
+The tour of the painted monasteries continues today with the Sucevita Monastery.
 Built as a fortress at the end of the 16th century, Sucevita is the last of the 22 painted churches of Bucovina and has the largest number of painted images.
 Within the monastery you can find a museum with an outstanding collection of religious artifacts.
 The next stop will be made in Voronet, where you visit the most famous Romanian monastery.
 The Voronet monastery was built at the end of the 15th century by Stephan the Great and it is worldwide known as the Sistine Chapel of the East due to its stunning interior and exterior paintings featuring an intense blue color, known also as Voronet Blue.
 In the afternoon you will be transferred to Piatra Neamt.
 Check-in and dinner at the hotel.

 Enjoy a scenic ride through the Moldavian countryside and then along the Bicaz Canyon with its spectacular road through the rocks.
 You make a short stop at the Red Lake, a very picturesque natural barrier lake.
 Your journey continues back to Transylvania, to the small village Prejmer, where you visit the Prejmer fortified church.
 Built by the Teutonic knights in the early 13th century, the fortified church was listed by UNESCO as World Heritage Site.
 Inside the fortification one can find 272 rooms, one for each village family, a church completed in 1225 and a school.
 Transfer to Brasov.
-Check-in and dinner at the hotel.
+Check-in at the hotel.